 If there’s a type of assignment you get a lot, like a term paper or lab report, keep to-do lists of all the steps involved in completing that type of assignment.
 For example, a to-do list for a term paper might include items like “find secondary sources,” “complete outline,” and “write thesis statement.”
 Break an assignment down into small steps so that the amount of work seems more doable.
 Chapman Learning Commons has an Assignment Calculator that will do this for you!

 I like to use a bullet journal to stay organized.
 I’m told this system is intimidating, and I know it’s not for everyone, but keep in mind that it doesn’t have to be super fancy (unless you want it to be).
 It’s really just a planner that you can adjust for your week-by-week needs.
-My bullet journal pages range from minor works of art (usually at the beginning of the semester) to barely legible scribbles (finals season).
+My bullet journal pages during my UBC days ranged from minor works of art (usually at the beginning of the term) to barely legible scribbles (finals season).

 Stay on track